 Prohibited Bullying

 Bullying is defined as any severe or pervasive physical or verbal act or conduct, including communications made in writing or by means of an electronic act.
-Bullying includes one or more acts committed by a student group or group of students that may constitute as sexual harassment, hate violence, or creates an intimidating and/or hostile educational environment, directed toward one or more students that has or can be reasonably predicted to have the effect of one or more of the following:
+Bullying includes one or more acts committed by a student or group of students that may constitute as sexual harassment, hate violence, or creates an intimidating and/or hostile educational environment, directed toward one or more students that has or can be reasonably predicted to have the effect of one or more of the following:

 Placing a reasonable pupil* or pupils in fear of harm to that pupil’s or those pupils’ person or property.